CBS Logo

 Why CMC analytical readiness determines program stability

-CMC analytical characterization is the set of methods used to define, measure, and control the molecular attributes of a biologic drug substance and drug product throughout development.
+CMC characterization is the set of methods used to define, measure, and control the molecular attributes of a biologic drug substance and drug product throughout CMC analytical development.
 These attributes include identity, heterogeneity, purity, potency, stability, and critical quality attributes.

-CMC analytical readiness is achieved when analytical data remain interpretable, comparable, and scientifically defensible as manufacturing processes, scale, formulation, and clinical use change.
+CMC analytics readiness is achieved when analytical data remain interpretable, comparable, and scientifically defensible as manufacturing processes, scale, formulation, and clinical use change.

 But biologics are not single molecular entities.
 They are distributions of molecular forms shaped by expression systems, purification processes, formulation, and storage.
 As a result, CMC analytics do more than describe the product.
 They define the boundaries within which change can be justified.